 There are fire extinguishers located throughout the site and many of the stewards and security staff have been trained in fire safety and the use of fire equipment in addition to the onsite fire fighting team.
 Many of our campsite staff will also have been trained and will be using some of our fire extinguisher water backpacks.

 Burning tents, metal poles, wellies, sleeping bags, plastic, rubbish, unwanted items etc is not only dangerous, but produces toxic fumes.
-Please do not burn them when we can put them to good use in the future by handing them in at Recycling Points.

 The zone manager in your campsite will be able to help you on any fire issues or questions you may have.

-What you should do if you see a fire
+What you should do if you see a fire.

 You must get everyone out of the tent, evacuate the area as quickly as possible and get help from the nearest steward or security who will call the onsite Fire Team.

-In the campsites, you can go to the nearest Fire Tower (situated in the campsites and easily visible).
+In the campsites, you can go to the nearest Fire Point (situated in the campsites and easily visible).
 In the unlikely event that you cannot find a member of security or steward nearby, then please dial 999.

 If you are in any doubt, do not tackle the fire, no matter how small.
 You can put yourself at risk by fighting the fire.
 If in doubt, get out, get the onsite Fire Team out and stay out.